vladigleba/vladigleba.github.io/source/_posts/2014-08-13-provisioning-a-rails-server-using-chef-part-3-tying-it-all-together.markdown

 server "#{fetch(:deploy_user)}@123.123.123.123:12345", roles: %w{web app db}, primary: true
 ```

-I won't be explaining the Capistrano code here because that's already covered in parts [5]({{ root_url }}/blog/2014/04/04/deploying-rails-apps-part-5-configuring-capistrano/) and [6]({{ root_url }}/blog/2014/04/10/deploying-rails-apps-part-6-writing-capistrano-tasks/) of my "Deploying Rails Apps" series, so be sure to check that out if you're new to Capistrano or just need some clarification.
+I won't be explaining the Capistrano code because that's already covered in parts [5]({{ root_url }}/blog/2014/04/04/deploying-rails-apps-part-5-configuring-capistrano/) and [6]({{ root_url }}/blog/2014/04/10/deploying-rails-apps-part-6-writing-capistrano-tasks/) of my ["Deploying Rails Apps" series]({{ root_url }}/blog/topics/deployment-series/), so be sure to check that out if you're new to Capistrano or just need some clarification.
+(It's worth noting that Chef actually has a [`deploy`](http://docs.getchef.com/chef/resources.html#deploy) resource that's modeled after Capistrano, but I didn't have time to learn how to implement my existing Capistrano recipes with it.
+If you're interested though, feel free to give it a try.)

-It's worth noting that Chef actually has a [`deploy`](http://docs.getchef.com/chef/resources.html#deploy) resource that's modeled after Capistrano, but I didn't have time to learn how to implement my existing Capistrano recipes with it.
-If you're interested though, feel free to give it a try.
+I hope this gave you a taste of what Chef can do, although I only scratched the service of what's possible.
+Chef is a complex tool that can be used to manage entire server infrastructures, and although it might be overkill for managing a single server, it's still a useful tool to learn if you spend a significant amount of time doing server provisioning.
+It's definitely an improvement over shell scripts because it keeps your code readable and organized.
+Ultimately though, each tool has its place, and it's up to you to decide what best fits your particular need.

-load APP NAME, USER, IP, and PORT from yaml file?
+Stay hungry.
+Stay foolish.